-- SENCO will arrange for a classroom observation to observe the student; - if necessary, SENCO will facilitate a parent meeting to propose strategies for supporting the student.
-SENCO may recommend for the family to consult with an external specialist; - if behaviour indicates a mental health situation that could pose an immediate threat to the student or community members, the DSL should be notified, who may liaise with the appropriate local agency.
+- Staff member will notify Inclusion Team Leader (ITL) of potential issue. - ITL will arrange for a classroom observation to observe the student - If necessary, ITL will facilitate a parent meeting.
+ITL will propose strategies for supporting the student; however, the ITL may make the recommendation for the family to consult with an outside specialist. - If behavior indicates a mental health situation that could pose an immediate threat to the student or community members, the appropriate local agency will be notified.